 - The loader or shipper of the cargo, if improper loading contributed to the accident

 Who is liable for your car accident with a semi-truck will depend on your unique situation.
 Regardless of who is liable, you may expect a large settlement based on your injuries, property damage, and your pain and suffering.

 Truck Accidents and Minimum Liability Insurance Policy Limits

 Liability insurance for semi truck drivers and companies is critical for public safety.
 It protects the public from truck accidents where the driver was negligent.
-The idea behind minimum liability insurance is that the trucking company can pay damages sufficient in many cases to make the injury party whole.
-This does not always occur in reality, however.
+The idea behind minimum liability insurance is that the trucking company pays damages to make the injured party whole.
+However, this does not always occur in reality.

 The Federal Motor Carrier Safety Administration (FMCSA) requires truck drivers to have the following minimum coverage.
-Note that the minimum amount of insurance coverage depends upon the type of freight being hauled.
+Note that the minimum amount of insurance coverage depends upon the type of freight.